JBARiskManagement/MapPIG/docs/plugins.md

-# MapThing Plugin Development
+# MapPIG Plugin Development

-Plugins make it possible for MapThing to become more than just a web map viewer.
+Plugins make it possible for MapPIG to become more than just a web map viewer.
 The intention is for plugins to take care of creating interactive visualisations from different datasources and interacting with custom data & processing services/libraries.

-A plugin will manipulate the MapThing UI to add its' own GUI elements.
-MapThing makes this possible by exposing a simple javascript API for manipulating elements of the GUI such as the `sidebar` and `map` object.
+A plugin will manipulate the MapPIG UI to add its' own GUI elements.
+MapPIG makes this possible by exposing a simple javascript API for manipulating elements of the GUI such as the `sidebar` and `map` object.

 ## Package.json
-A `package.json` file is require for MapThing to load the plugin.
+A `package.json` file is require for MapPIG to load the plugin.
 This is a standard NPM `package.json` file which should declare a `main`, `name` and `description` field as described [here](https://docs.npmjs.com/files/package.json).

 ## Plugin `exports`

 The `main` module of the package should export a single function, `setup` which will activate the plugin.
-This function is responsible for adding the plugins' GUI elements to the MapThing UI and declaring callbacks and any other relationships.
+This function is responsible for adding the plugins' GUI elements to the MapPIG UI and declaring callbacks and any other relationships.
 The `setup` function should accept a single argument which is the `state` of the activation toggle switch for the plugin.
 This is either `on` or `off`

 ### Plugin template